-Kathryn Olmsted’s research develops one of the central themes of 20th-century U.S. history: the influence of anticommunism on American politics and policy.
-Her first book, Challenging the Secret Government, examined conservatives’ use of anticommunist rhetoric to undermine efforts to reform intelligence agencies in the 1970s; her second book, Red Spy Queen, analyzed how the spy scare of the 1940s enabled anticommunists to move the nation’s political discourse to the right.
-Her third book, Real Enemies, explored how conspiracy theories about the U.S. government, especially anticommunist conspiracy theories, have been used to enlarge the national security state.
-Her newest book, Right Out of California: The 1930s and the Big Business Roots of Modern Conservatism (The New Press, 2015), explores the conservative reaction to Franklin Roosevelt’s New Deal.
-Professor Olmsted also co-edited a book on the history of the Central Intelligence Agency and published several journal articles and book chapters that highlight her overlapping areas of expertise: conspiracy theories, government secrecy, espionage, counterintelligence, and anticommunism.
+Kathryn Olmsted studies the cultural and political history of the United States since World War I. Her first book, Challenging the Secret Government, examined the congressional and journalistic investigations of the CIA and FBI after Watergate, while her second book, Red Spy Queen, analyzed the origins and significance of the spy scare of the 1940s.
+Her third book, Real Enemies, explored the dynamic relationship between real government conspiracies and anti-government conspiracy theories.
+Right Out of California: The 1930s and the Big Business Roots of Modern Conservatism (The New Press, 2015), analyzed the conservative reaction to Franklin Roosevelt’s New Deal.
+Her most recent book, The Newspaper Axis: Six Press Barons Who Enabled Hitler, looks at the isolationist media in the US and the UK in the 1930s and 1940s.
+Professor Olmsted also co-edited a book on the history of the Central Intelligence Agency and has published journal articles and book chapters that highlight her overlapping areas of expertise: conspiracy theories, government secrecy, espionage, counterintelligence, and anticommunism.

-- Olmsted, K. S. (2015) Right Out of California: The Big Business Roots of Modern Conservatism.
+- Olmsted, Kathryn (2015) Right Out of California: The Big Business Roots of Modern Conservatism.
 The New Press.

-- Olmsted, K. S. (2009) Real Enemies: Conspiracy Theories and American Democracy, World War I to 9/11.
+- Olmsted, Kathryn (2009) Real Enemies: Conspiracy Theories and American Democracy, World War I to 9/11.
 Oxford University Press.

-- Olmsted, K. S. (2002) Red Spy Queen: A Biography of Elizabeth Bentley.
+- Olmsted, Kathryn (2002) Red Spy Queen: A Biography of Elizabeth Bentley.
 University of North Carolina Press.

-- Olmsted, K. S. (1996) Challenging the Secret Government: The Post-Watergate Investigations of the CIA and FBI.
+- Olmsted, Kathryn (1996) Challenging the Secret Government: The Post-Watergate Investigations of the CIA and FBI.
 University of North Carolina Press.

 History 174B: America in Prosperity, Depression, and War, 1914-1945; History 174C: America since 1945; History 17B: United States since 1865; History 174D: Politics and Paranoia: Conspiracy theories in 20th century America; History 188: America in the 1960s; History 189: California History; History 176B: Social and Cultural History of the Modern United States